 The church is an Andean baroque church founded as a Franciscan convent in 1547, and the impressive building is today the oldest church in La Paz.
 The adjoining Plaza Mayor de San Francisco is the perfect place for people-watching, since it is a popular local meeting place.
 People in La Paz are lively and colourful, and so are the streets at this high altitude.

 Where to stay in La Paz?
 Adventure Brew Hostel dorms or private rooms & restaurant, Tinka near Teleferico and a traditional market, La Casona Hotel Boutique top location in La Paz with restaurant & garden.

 It is one of those places where you can just sit down on the stone steps in the crowd and experience the hustle and bustle around the church.
-We see several older couples passing, where he wears jeans and sneakers, whereas she is strictly traditionally dressed in long skirt and bright-coloured shawl.
+We spot several older couples passing, where he wears jeans and sneakers, whereas she is strictly traditionally dressed in long skirt and bright-coloured shawl.
 It is like two different worlds walking side by side.